consentsam/learnledger/README.md

-# ProjectLedger API Documentation
+# LearnLedger API Documentation

-This repository contains the API documentation for ProjectLedger, a blockchain-based project management system.
+This repository contains the API documentation for LearnLedger, a blockchain-based project management system.

 ## Deploying the API Documentation